MicrosoftDocs/azure-docs/articles/hdinsight/r-server/r-server-overview.md

   Individuals embarking on the journey of making their applications intelligent or simply wanting to learn the new world of AI and machine learning, need the right resources to help them get started.
 In addition to this documentation, Microsoft provides several learning resources and has engaged several training partners to help you ramp up and become productive quickly.

-## Key Features of R Server on HDInsight
+## Key features of R Server on HDInsight

 The following features are included in R Server on HDInsight.